This guide is my attempt to provide relevant information and updates for Analog.Cafe readers in light of the global pandemic.

 The gelatine content in photographic film can not facilitate the growth of the virus.
 Its surface may retain the contamination for up to 9 days, as mentioned above.
 However, unlike bacterium, all viral agents require specific live host cells to replicate and can not rely on feed protein alone.

-Washing your hands after unpacking items you may have bought online and keeping your cardboard box in recycling, untouched for nine days, should be enough to neutralize the pathogen.
+Washing your hands after unpacking items you may have bought online and keeping your cardboard box in recycling, untouched for nine days, should be enough to neutralize the pathogen — if there’s any.

 Financial aid for creative professionals and amateurs.